 The Cooperative Children’s Book Center (CCBC) of the School of Education is a noncirculating collection of children’s and young adult literature located in Room 401 Teacher Education, 225 N. Mills Street (upstairs from the main floor of MERIT Library).

-We love sharing our passion for children’s and young adult literature with university students and classes.
+We love sharing our passion for children’s and young adult literature with university students, faculty and staff.

 The CCBC has an extensive collection of books published for children and teenagers in the United States in the 20th century, as well as many resources about children’s and young adult literature.
 CCBC librarians are children’s and young adult literature specialists, and we want to help you in any way we can.

 Most campus users of the CCBC are involved in teacher or librarian education, but the interdiscplinary nature of children’s literature, as well as its connection to the arts, draws individuals from across many academic disciplines to our library.